jarmoruuth/AutoIntegrate/README.md

 2. Open file AutoIntegrate.js
 3. Press F9 to run the script in the editor
 4. When script Dialog opens, click AutoRun
-4. In the file dialog, open all *.fit files and wait until script completes.
+5. In the file dialog, select all *.fit files and wait until script completes.

 It is also possible to run manually background extraction, histogram transformations or other steps on the integrated images and then continue automatic processing from there.